-Primary minor species identified in the Ocean Quahog fishery that represented at least 0.01% of the total UoA catch include Sea Scallop, Monkfish, Little Skate, Winter Skate, Spiny Dogfish, and Summer Flounder (Table 16).
+Primary minor species identified in the Ocean Quahog fishery that represented at least 0.01% of the total UoA catch include Sea Scallop, Monkfish, Little Skate, Winter Skate, Spiny Dogfish, and Summer Flounder (Table 17).
 Based on recent stock assessments and surveys described in 7.3.1.4 above, Sea Scallop, Winter Skate, Spiny Dogfish, Little Skate, and Summer Flounder are highly likely to be above the PRI, meeting SG 100.
 Rationales for other species are included below:

 Monkfish is a managed species and has been assessed in the past, with the most recent stock assessment indicating that according to the 2016 stock assessment, it was not overfished nor experiencing overfishing, relative to its reference points.
-However, due to recent (NEFSC 2019) invalidation of the growth curve, biological reference points used in previous assessments are no longer considered relevant for assessing the status of the species.
-While an analytical, length-based assessment could not be developed because of uncertainties in ageing of monkfish and thus in growth parameters, survey-based trends indicate that recruitment is at acceptable levels (NEFSC 2020).
-Monkfish specifications are in place with the intention of achieving stock management objectives, and while more information is needed to produce an approved analytical assessment model, the team concludes that this species is either highly likely to be above the PRI or that the UoA would not hinder the recovery and rebuilding of the species, if that were necessary.
-SG100 is met for this species.
+However, due to recent (NEFSC 2019) invalidation of the growth curve, Biological Reference Points used in previous assessments are no longer considered relevant for assessing the status of the species.
+Thus, there is no basis for the assessment team to conclude that this species is above the PRI or that the UoA would not hinder the recovery and rebuilding of the species, if necessary.